anupamsengupta/rule-engine-3.0/CODING_GUIDELINES.md

 ---

-## 4. Code Style Standards
+## 4. Coding Style & Structure

-- Use Java records for DTOs and simple value objects.
+- Use Java 21 features:
-- Use immutable objects where possible.
-- Avoid static util classes unless purely functional.
+  - Records
+  - Pattern matching
+  - Enhanced switch
-- Prefer `Optional` for absence, not for control flow.
+- Prefer immutability.
+- Avoid Lombok.
-- Use meaningful names; avoid abbreviations.
+- Use constructor injection only.
+- No field injection.
-- Keep classes small and cohesive.
+- Name classes clearly and consistently:
+  - `*Controller`, `*Service`, `*UseCase`, `*Strategy`, `*Command`, `*Factory`, `*Repository`

 ---

-## 5. Spring-Specific Guidelines
+## 5. Spring Guidelines

+- Controllers:
+  - DTO validation
+  - Delegate to application services
-- Controllers **must not contain business logic**.
+  - No business logic
-- Services orchestrate; do not mix persistence logic.
+- Services:
+  - Use-case orchestration
+- Repositories:
+  - Persistence only
-- Repositories must not contain domain logic.
+  - must not contain domain logic.
+- Configuration:
+  - Bean wiring and factories in `infrastructure` module
-- Avoid circular dependencies.
+- Avoid circular dependencies
-- Use Spring configuration classes for bean wiring.
-- Avoid `@Transactional` at the controller level.

 ---

 ## 6. Persistence Guidelines

-- Entities in infrastructure layer only.
+- Entities MUST reside only in `project-infrastructure`.
-- Domain layer uses domain models, not JPA entities.
+- Domain MUST use domain models, not JPA entities.
+- Mapping:
-- Use mappers (manual or MapStruct) between domain ↔ entity.
+  - Use manual or tool-based mappers
-- Use value objects for domain-specific constraints.
+  - NEVER return JPA entity to API consumers

 ---

-## 7. Error Handling Guidelines
+## 7. Error Handling Standards

+- Domain exceptions:
-- Domain errors → domain exceptions.
+  - Business errors
+- Application exceptions:
+  - Use-case flow issues
+- API exceptions:
+  - Translate to proper HTTP responses
-- Infrastructure errors → wrapped exceptions.
+- Wrap external exceptions inside domain/application exceptions.
-- API layer must convert exceptions to standardized API error responses.

 ---

-## 8. Logging Guidelines
+## 8. Logging & Observability

-- Use SLF4J / Logback conventions.
+- Use SLF4J for logging.
-- No logging in domain models.
-- Avoid logging sensitive information.
+- Domain layer MUST NOT log.
-- Log at:
+- Infrastructure logs:
+  - INFO for business transitions
   - DEBUG for diagnostics
-  - INFO for state transitions
-  - WARN/ERROR for application failures
+  - WARN/ERROR for failures
+- Avoid logging sensitive data.

 ---

-## 9. Tests & Documentation
+## 9. Testing Guidelines

-- Every non-trivial class needs a unit test.
+- Use JUnit 5 for all unit tests.
-- Domain logic must be testable without Spring context.
+- Domain layer MUST be fully testable without Spring context.
+- Integration tests for repositories, external APIs, and app wiring.
-- Use JUnit 5 + AssertJ + Testcontainers (if needed).
+- Use AssertJ or equivalent fluent assertions.
-- Add JavaDoc on:
-  - Public interfaces
-  - Strategies
-  - Commands
-  - Factories
-  - Domain models
+- JaCoCo MUST run during the build with the `check` goal enforcing coverage.

 ---

-## 10. AI Code Generation Rules (Cursor / Junie)
+## 10. AI Code Generation Rules

-When generating code, the AI must:
+When using Cursor, Junie, or any AI system:

-1. Follow this document and `ARCHITECTURE.md` strictly.
+1. ALWAYS read and follow:
+   - `ARCHITECTURE.md`
+   - `CODING_GUIDELINES.md`
 2. Identify the appropriate module before writing code.
 3. Explain briefly:
    - Why the design was chosen,
    - How it fits the architecture.
+4. ALWAYS specify:
+   - Which Maven module the generated file belongs in.
+   - Which architectural layer it belongs to (domain/application/api/infrastructure/app).
-4. Avoid introducing:
+5. Avoid introducing:
    - New patterns,
    - New frameworks,
    - Unnecessary abstractions.
-5. Maintain consistent naming, layering, and patterns.
+6. Maintain consistent naming, layering, and patterns.

-If a user prompt violates architectural rules, AI must warn and propose alternative solutions.
+7. MUST use:
+   - Java 21
+   - Multi-module Maven layout
+   - JUnit 5 test structures
+8. MUST use patterns:
+   - Strategy
+   - Command
+   - Enum-based factories
+9. MUST warn and propose alternatives if the user request violates the architecture or coding rules.